gcid12/Rings_backend/UbuntuServerSetup.md

 ```

 #### Hard Restarting the Machine
-In case you need to restart the server you'll have to restart all the services.
+In case you need to restart the server you'll have to restart the virtual environment and all the services.
 Run the following commands:
 ```
+$ source /var/www/myring/venv/bin/activate
 $ couchdb -b
 $ /etc/init.d/nginx start
 $ start uwsgi